Hubert Olympus Mascarenhas

-Hubert Olympus Mascarenhas, born in Porvorim, Goa, in 1905, died at Mumbai, on 9 February 1973, was a Catholic priest belonging to the Archdiocese of Bombay, indologist of repute, and nationalist.
+Hubert Olympus Mascarenhas (1905 in Porvorim, Goa – 9 February 1973 at Mumbai), was a Catholic priest belonging to the Archdiocese of Bombay, indologist of repute, and nationalist.

 Early life and education

 Mascarenhas did his early ecclesiastical studies at the Pontifical Seminary in Kandy, Sri Lanka.
 In Rome, at the University of the Propaganda Fide, he took a licentiate in Canon Law as well as PhD.
 He was ordained in Rome in 1934, at the age of 29.
-Returning to Mumbai, he obtained an M.A. in English, an M.A. in Sanskrit, and a PhD in History at the University of Bombay.
+Returning to Mumbai, he obtained an M.A. in English, an M.A. in Sanskrit, and a PhD in history at the University of Bombay.

 Career

 Teaching

 Mascarenhas was appointed post-graduate teacher of Ancient Indian History and Culture at the University of Bombay, and Professor of Indian Philosophy for M.A. students at the St Xavier's College, Mumbai.
 His "The Quintessence of Hinduism: The Key to Indian Culture and Philosophy" was widely acclaimed.
 He is one of Richard De Smet's predecessors in a 'realist' interpretation of Sankara.
 For almost 12 years (late 1940s and early 1950s) he also served as Principal of St Sebastian Goan High School, Dabul.